kojq/ASUS-Linux-Script/README.md

 - Notify the user if their kernel does not have patches that are available in the ROG kernel
 - Install ASUS Linux software on various distributions
+- Only Fedora Workstation and Fedora Spins have official support; the rest have community support
   - Arch Linux
   - EndeavourOS
   - Garuda Linux